LSST-IT/ittn-002/index.rst

 following a common design, to meet the needs of the application deployed at that location.
 The initial “seed” system deployed at each location is envisioned to be identical.

+The above listed abbreviations shall be used to refer to these sites in configuration management code, as DNS sub-domains, etc.

 Core services
 =============